Irakere: International acclaim

 In 1977 Irakere performed at two jazz festivals held in the "Eastern Bloc"—the Belgrade Jazz Festival and the Warsaw Jazz Jamboree.
 The group had the opportunity to play along with jazz artists Betty Carter, Mel Lewis and Thad Jones.
 That same year several jazz legends including Dizzy Gillespie, Stan Getz, and Earl Hines travelled to Cuba on a "jazz cruise."
 This was the first time since the break in relations between Cuba and the United States that a group of jazz musicians from each country were able to play together.
 In Havana, members of Irakere had the good fortune to jam with Gillespie and Getz.
 Gillespie later told the press that he had fulfilled a long-standing wish to visit the island, homeland of his close friend and partner Chano Pozo.
-In 1980 Irakere appeared at both the Newport Jazz Festival in New York City and the Montreux Jazz Festival in Switzerland.
+In 1978 Irakere appeared at both the Newport Jazz Festival in Rhode Island and the Montreux Jazz Festival in Switzerland.
 Columbia Records edited an album of five tracks recorded at the two festivals.
 The LP was titled Irakere, and was released by both CBS Records (JC-35655) and EGREM (Areíto LD-3769).
 The album had two sets of liner notes, one by the North American John Storm Roberts and the other by Cuban Leonardo Acosta.
 Irakere won a Grammy in 1979 for the best "Latin" music recording in the United States.

 Following this success, the band participated in the most important international jazz festivals.
 At the 1995 Afrocubanismo Festival at the Banff Center in Alberta, Canada, Irakere performed their piece "Xiomara" live on stage with Los Muñequitos de Matanzas and Changuito (!Afrocubanismo Live!).